Uniquejain123/Assignment/README.md

 # Assignment
 Create a Web API with the following functionality.
+Following with the Methods accordingly.

 1. Add an endpoint to get a list of campaigns.
 Make a call to external API https://testapi.donatekart.com/api/campaign to fetch the